-- Ghostwriting fees for a book could be charged hourly ($30 to $200), per word ($1 to $3) or per project ($5,000 to $100,000).
+- Ghostwriting fees for a book could be charged hourly ($30 to $200), per word ($1 to $3) or per project ($5,000 to $100,000 and even more, depending on the writer’s accomplishments and genre).
 More experienced ghostwriters tend to charge per project, with additional hourly fees if the project scope expands.
 Books for which the ghostwriter receives no credit are usually charged at a higher rate.

 Writing a book is a complex skill and ghostwriting is even more advanced, as the ghostwriter must meet the goals and expectations of another person, even assuming their voice and tone.
 Expect to pay a premium for an experienced ghostwriter, like the ones to which Lisa Tener provides referrals.
-Books of 120 pages typically run from $15,000 to $35,000 and books of 250-pages start around $25,000 to $65,000 and up into the six figure realm.
+Books of 120 pages typically run from $15,000 to $35,000 (though can be more expensive for a particular skill set and expertise) and books of 250-pages start around $25,000 to $65,000 and up into the six figure realm.
 If your budget is below $12,000 for ghostwriting a short book or $20,000 for ghostwriting a full-length book, please do not ask us for a referral to a ghostwriter.
 We can recommend an editor for that budget range.
 For a very modest budget, you may want to check elance.com.